 Student work and/or proposals from currently enrolled students

-The Application must include a comprehensive line item budget expressed in U.S. dollars.
+The application must include a comprehensive line item budget expressed in U.S. dollars.
 It should include all expenses and any revenue raised to date.
 Revenues can include grants, donations, and in-kind contributions.

-With the exception of applying for a reversion of a longer form film, all applications should include URL links and, if appropriate, passwords of two different work samples, running no more than 10 minutes each in length, with noted ins and outs of a 4 minute section for the panel to review.
+With the exception of applying for a revision of a longer form film, all applications should include URL links and, if appropriate, passwords of two different work samples, running no more than 10 minutes each in length, with noted ins and outs of a 4 minute section for the panel to review.
 The 10 minute samples can be completed shorts of 10 minutes or less or excerpts from longer films.

 Work samples can include completed graduate school film work.